I Got 'Tweed Blonde' Hair For Autumn & I'm Obsessed

 For example, you might select high-contrasting or low-contrasting shades of warm and cool depending on how much depth you want.
 "The idea is that tweed blonde imitates how the light would reflect on naturally blonde hair, allowing for more shine and reflection," says Jordanna.
 "The fine woven pieces are a combination of bespoke highlights and freehand-painted ribbons."

-If you want to go tweed blonde, Jordanna recommends asking your colorist for "woven pieces of high and low blondes, with a seamless blend from the root".
+If you want to go tweed blonde, Jordanna recommends asking your colourist for "woven pieces of high and low blondes, with a seamless blend from the root".
 The focus here, she adds, is on the contrast between the lightest shade and the darkest shade.
 "Always ask for a natural contrast of depths," says Jordanna.
-An experienced colorist will know what you're referring to but it's always recommended to bring along some pictures of colors you like for them to go on.
+An experienced colourist will know what you're referring to but it's always recommended to bring along some pictures of colours you like for them to go on.

 Advertisement